-Results chain Indicators Baselines (incl. reference year) Targets (incl. reference year) Sources and means of verification Assumptions Overall objective To contribute to the resilience of the Syrian populations and the preparation of the recovery and reconstruction of the country in case a political process for the resolution of the conflict gains traction. to public services: electricity, TBD-2015 Not consistent in war situation - improvement is the target.
+Results chain Indicators Baselines (incl. reference year) Targets (incl. reference year) Sources and means of verification Assumptions Overall objective To contribute to the resilience of the Syrian populations and the preparation for a political transition, as well as the recovery and reconstruction of the country in case a political process for the resolution of the conflict gains traction.
+1 1 TBD-2015 Not consistent in war situation - improvement is the target.
 UN reports.
 City profiles.
 Economic studies from SCRP.
 The already dire and volatile situation does not degrade to a point where interventions become impossible.
-Specific objective 1 Education and youth To contribute to the "no lost generation" 39 initiative through increased basic and secondary education enrolment and quality and improved psycho-social wellbeing of children and youth most affected by the conflict in Syria. secondary education.
+Specific objective 1 Education and youth To contribute to the "no lost generation" initiative through increased basic and secondary education enrolment and quality and improved psycho-social wellbeing of children and youth most affected by the conflict in Syria. % of children attending schools. % of youth attending secondary education.
 TBD-2015 Not consistent in war situation - improvement is the target.
 UN reports.
 Reports from cluster on education.
 Safety and security don't prevent children going to school.